 RKL can help your company prepare for impact

 RKL’s State and Local Tax team can assist with this review and provide valuable feedback to help your company proactively prepare for impact.
 We are closely monitoring state responses to this decision and are exploring the best compliance methods for online retailers and companies conducting business across state lines.
-Contact me at firstname.lastname@example.org or 717-409-8855 for review assistance or to discuss any questions or concerns regarding this significant Supreme Court decision and its impact on your company.
+Contact us with any questions or for more information.